 Enjoy a continually optimized PC without spending any time on it yourself.
 Try AVG TuneUp today.

-It's always a welcome surprise when an ancient computer boots up normally.
 You can ensure that your current computer functions properly for years with proper PC maintenance.
 Even better, you don't have to do anything different — you just have to download one program that does it all for you.

 AVG TuneUp schedules regular maintenance to clear out the stuff that commonly bogs down your PC.
 It uninstalls what you don't need, cleans up the files that aren't being used anymore, and automatically updates your programs.
 The result is a computer that runs faster than ever.
 Try AVG TuneUp for free right now.